 With that said, two players rated worse in that same look at Fangraphs were Reds outfielders in 2018: Jesse Winker and Derek Dietrich.
 Cincinnati has accepted that bad corner outfield defense – assuming of course the metrics are at least sort of in the right area of correct – is worth the trade off for good offense.

-The Marcels projection system is already out and it has Nicholas Castellanos looking at a .285/.339/.507 line with 42 doubles, four triples, and 24 home runs in 550 at-bats.
+The Marcels projection system is already out and it has Nick Castellanos looking at a .285/.339/.507 line with 42 doubles, four triples, and 24 home runs in 550 at-bats.
 That would certainly help the Cincinnati Reds offense moving forward.

 The question at hand, then, is what would it cost to bring him on board?
 The Reds have plenty of money to spend.
 MLB Trade Rumors projects Castellanos to land a 4-year, $58M deal.
 Fangraphs Kiley McDaniel had a similar projection for a contract, putting him down for 4-years and $56M.

 Does that kind of deal sound right for the Cincinnati Reds?
-Unlike another outfielder they’ve been linked to in Marcell Ozuna, signing Nicholas Castellanos wouldn’t cost the Reds a 2020 draft pick.
+Unlike another outfielder they’ve been linked to in Marcell Ozuna, signing Nick Castellanos wouldn’t cost the Reds a 2020 draft pick.
 As a player who was traded during the season the Cubs weren’t able to extend Castellanos a qualifying offer.
 Ozuna was extended one by the Cardinals and will cost the team that signs him a pick.